Milan144/CampusQuest/README.md

+# Campus Quest
+This is a school project for MyDigitalSchool (MBA 1)

-# This documentation is available in french and english
+*This documentation is available in french and english*
 1. [FR](#FR)
 2. [EN](#EN)